 A Customer Segmentation Framework for Targeted Category Coupons in Retail

-It is customary for short-term measures to be used for designing customized marketing campaigns and evaluating their success.
+It is standard procedure to use short-term measures for designing customized marketing campaigns and evaluating their success.
 We consider the integration of customer lifetime value (CLV) thinking into the category selection problem for targeted coupons.
-This category selection problem entails two important considerations: Should the coupon be designed category-specific or not, and, if yes, should short-term or long-term objectives govern the category choice?
-We are the first scholars to address these questions by developing a data-driven customer segmentation framework based on the dimension of churn, frequency, and loyalty.
-We base our framework purely on transactional data available to every retailer and combine statistical tests and k-centroid clustering to allocate each customer to a (non-)category-specific targeting strategy.
-The personalized targeting strategy based on this framework enables multi-category retailers to exploit the full potential of customized marketing by optimizing the trade-off between short-term and CLV considerations.
-Our analysis reveals that this strategy – as compared with the common strategy in retail practice – can result in a significantly higher CLV even as it reduces wasteful marketing costs.
+This problem involves two primary considerations: should the coupon be a category-specific one? – and, if so, should short-term or rather long-term objectives govern the choice of category?
+Our paper is the first to address these questions by developing a data-driven customer segmentation framework based on the dimensions of churn, frequency, and loyalty.
+We base this framework solely on the transactional data available to every retailer, and we combine statistical tests and $k$-centroid clustering so that each customer is targeted with either a category-specific or a non-category-specific marketing strategy.
+This personalized targeting strategy enables multi-category retailers to exploit the full potential of customized marketing by optimizing the trade-off between short-term and CLV considerations.
+Our analysis reveals that this strategy – as compared with the one most commonly used in retail practice – can yield a significantly higher CLV even as it reduces wasteful marketing costs.

 Keywords: customized coupons, targeted marketing, category selection, clustering